-Although the rules for content writing have changed, no one seems to have taken any notice.
+As a freelance copywriter, I know that the rules for content writing have changed, but not many other people have taken any notice.

-Writers still churn out what they think readers want, based on their experience.
-If your content is not of the highest quality, you’re wasting your time.
+Some untrained writers still churn out what they think readers want to know without doing much or any research.
+If your content is not of the highest quality, you’re wasting your time and effort.

 Today, readers are time poor and want as much information as possible and instantly.
 For this reason content must be more accessible than it has ever been before.
-It needs to be read quickly, understood just as quickly without there being any ambiguity.
+You need lots of sub-headings so people can read quickly and understood just as quickly.
+Remove any ambiguity.
 If a reader has to read the material more than once, you have failed as a communicator.

 A web designer will tell you “it’s the design and structure” you need to spend the money on.
-Design and structure do count, but if the content is not good enough, no amount of fluff, colour, wiz bang sliding imagery will sell the prospect on your company.
+Yes, design and structure do count.
+As a freelance copywriter I know that if the content is not good enough, no amount of fluff, colour, wiz bang sliding imagery will sell the prospect on your company or products.
 The content sells who you are and what you do and importantly the benefits of working with you.
 Unfortunately, graphics alone can’t do that.

 Your written material needs to be clear, concise, plain English, readable, specific for readers and definitely no jargon.